 The squeaky wheel gets the grease, as the saying goes, which means the outgoing extroverts within a company tend to get more awards and accolades than their quiet and equally diligent counterparts.
 Shy Employee and introverted workers need their effort and accomplishments to be recognized as often as their peers, but they might appreciate recognition in a more private form.

 Managers can take advantage of a recognition program as a reminder to send messages of appreciation to their more socially reserved employees.
 Good rewards for the shy workforce include a private email of congratulations and gratitude.
 When an employee goes above and beyond, a handwritten note with a small gift left at their desk should suffice.
+One good way to utilize custom coins is for employee appreciation.
+Corporations may make unique coins to recognize a completed job, or for unique operations on a project.
+If you consider your employees being esteemed, they will certainly perform like so as well.

 4. Respect Boundaries